PayPal Crypto Taxes 2026 – Complete US Reporting Guide

 Import your transactions and get a complete tax report in minutes – no manual spreadsheets needed.

 Start for free →Yes.
-PayPal issues Form 1099-DA for users who sell cryptocurrency.
-A copy goes to both you and the IRS, which matches it against your return automatically.
+PayPal issues Form 1099-DA for users who sell crypto.
+One copy to you, one copy directly to the IRS — which runs automatic matching against your return.
+There's no ambiguity here.

 How to Get Your PayPal Tax Documents

-- Log into PayPal → Summary → Statements
+- Log into PayPal and go to Summary, then Statements

-- Download your full transaction history for detailed records
+- Download your full transaction history CSV for detailed records

-- Available by January 31 for the prior tax year
+- Forms are available by January 31 for the prior tax year

 Taxable Events on PayPal Crypto

-- Selling crypto for USD – capital gain/loss
+- Selling crypto for USD — capital gain or loss

-- Sending crypto as payment – taxable disposal at FMV
+- Sending crypto as payment — taxable disposal at fair market value

 - Buying goods with PayPal crypto — taxable disposal

-Not taxable: Buying crypto with USD and holding it.
+Buying crypto with USD and just holding it?
+Not taxable.
+That's the one free move.

 PayPal's Cost Basis Limitation

-Venmo (owned by PayPal) also allows crypto trading.
-Venmo issues a separate 1099-DA.
-If you use both, you will receive two tax forms.
-Import both into your crypto tax software.
+Venmo is owned by PayPal and also lets users trade crypto.
+Venmo issues its own separate 1099-DA.
+If you use both PayPal and Venmo, you'll get two different tax forms.
+Import both into your crypto tax software to make sure nothing gets missed.

 Filing PayPal Crypto Taxes